Substrate uses multiple sets of public/private key pairs to represent participants of the network.

 These different Session keys could use the same cryptography, but serve very different purposes throughout your runtime logic.
 To prevent the wrong key being used for the wrong operation, strong Rust types wrap these keys, keeping them incompatible with one another and ensuring they are only used for their intended purpose.

 If a Session key is compromised, attackers could commit slashable behavior.
 Session keys should be

-changed regularly (e.g. every session) via the
+changed regularly (e.g. every session) via

-RPC for increased
+for increased security.